 While its big breeding colonies make the species seem abundant to casual observers, the blackbird's gregarious nesting behavior renders these colonies vulnerable to large-scale failures.
 In agricultural habitat the birds experience huge losses of reproductive effort to crop-harvesting; every year, thousands of nests in dairy silage fields — where grass is being fermented and preserved for fodder — are lost to mowing.
 In what little remains of California's native emergent-marsh habitat, tricolors are vulnerable to high levels of predation.
 The species has been in decline ever since widespread land conversion took hold in California.

 The Center submitted state and federal listing petitions for the species in 2004, but continuing threats to tricolors were ignored for many years.
 California announced its refusal to protect the species, as did the U.S. Fish and Wildlife Service in 2006.
-But in 2014, when the bird's population reached the smallest number ever recorded, only 145,000 — and when comprehensive statewide surveys showed that an additional two-thirds of remaining tricolored blackbirds had been lost since 2008 — 2014 the Center again petitioned for an endangered listing under the California Endangered Species Act, on an emergency basis.
-And finally, in December 2015, the California Fish and Game Comission announced it was making the species a "candidate" for state protection — a definitive victory, since candidates for state protection enjoy actual safeguards until they receive a place on the state's endangered species list (unlike federal "candidate" species).
+But when in 2014 the bird's population reached the smallest number ever recorded, only 145,000 — and when comprehensive statewide surveys showed that an additional two-thirds of remaining tricolored blackbirds had been lost since 2008 — the Center again petitioned for an endangered listing under the California Endangered Species Act, on an emergency basis.
+And finally, after a re-petitioning in 2015, in December of that year the California Fish and Game Commission announced it was making the species a "candidate" for state protection — a definitive victory, since candidates for state protection enjoy actual safeguards until they receive a place on the state's endangered species list — unlike federal "candidate" species.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|